openaps/AndroidAPSdocs/docs/EN/Usage/Accessing-logfiles.md

 # Accessing logfiles

 * Connect phone to a computer in file transfer mode
-* Locate the log files in the AndroidAPS data directory
+* Locate the log files in the AAPS data directory

    * (2.8.2) The folder will be at a location similar to ***Internal storage(1) / Android / data / info.nightscout.androidaps / files***
    * (3.0.0) The folder will be at a location similar to ***Internal storage(1) / AAPS / logs***